MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 ## Configure your environment

 1. PowerShell 7 (or later) is the recommended version of PowerShell for use with Azure PowerShell on all platforms, including Windows.
-If you have PowerShell installed, you can verify the version by entering the following command at a PowerShell prompt:
+If you have PowerShell installed, you can verify the version by entering the following command at a PowerShell prompt.
+This demo was tested using PowerShell 7.0.2 on Windows 10.

     ```powershell
     $PSVersionTable.PSVersion